bilgino/angularforddd/README.md

 - View Model

 The anemic domain model is quite often used in CRUD-based web applications as value container, conform to RESTful practices.
-However, its considered an anti-pattern because it doesn't enclose business logic and can't protect its invariants.
+However, it's considered an anti-pattern because it doesn't enclose business logic and can't protect its invariants.
 Furthermore, it introduces a tight coupling with the client.
 Using rich domain models, we prevent domain logic from scattering everywhere multiple times.
 The following example shows the negative side effects of anemic domain models.